-Always remember, if a firework injures you, call a doctor immediately or visit your local emergency room.
+If a firework injures you, always remember to call a doctor immediately or visit your local emergency room.